Francesco Domenico Guerrazzi: Biography

 Guerrazzi was to be imprisoned several times for his activity in the cause of "Young Italy"; in 1833 he was locked up for three months in the Forte Stella at Portoferraio.

 Subsequently, he became the most powerful Liberal leader at Livorno.
 In 1848 Guerrazzi was appointed a minister, with some idea of mediating between the reformers and the grand duke of Tuscany, Leopold II.
-On 8 February 1849, following Leopold's flight, Guerrazzi formed a governing triumvirate with Giuseppe Mazzoni and Giuseppe Montanelli and a republic was proclaimed; on 27 March Guerrazzi was nominated dictator.
+On 8 February 1849, following Leopold's flight, Guerrazzi formed a governing triumvirate with Giuseppe Mazzini and Giuseppe Montanelli and a Tuscan Republic was proclaimed; on 27 March Guerrazzi was nominated dictator.

 On Leopold's restoration, Guerrazzi refused to flee and he was sentenced to 15 years of imprisonment.
 In these years he worked on his Apologia, which was published in 1852.
 After three years in prison his sentence was commuted to exile in Corsica; in 1857 he escaped from the island and lived for some time in Genoa.
-From 1862 to 1870, he served as a deputy in the Italian parliament at Turin.
+In 1860 he was elected to Italian Parliament, supporting the republican right until he retired in 1870.

+He continued to produce fiction in his later years, including L'assedio di Roma (1863–5), as well as writing on politics and translating from English and German literature.
 Guerrazzi died of a stroke in Cecina some 30 km from his birthplace, Livorno.

-His other major works include Isabella Orsini (1845) and Beatrice Cenci (1854).
-Moreover, two historic novels placed in Corsica during the 18th century: La torre di Nonza (1857) and Pasquale Paoli ossia la Rotta di Pontenuovo.
-Racconto Corso del Secolo XVIII (1860).
-His collected Opere appeared in 1868.
+Criticisms

 When in 1854 Beatrice Cenci was lambasted by Francesco de Sanctis (who now favored the House of Savoy leadership for Italy), he wrote to a friend: "Honoured Alessandro Manzoni, I am put down... to think that as far back as '40 Britons and Germans saw us as leaders of two different schools, and his they labelled sleep-inducing".

+Marxist philosopher Antonio Gramsci panned Guerrazzi's patriotical works.
+In one of his prison letters Gramsci refers to Guerrazzi and Bresciani as left and right variants of the same bitterly sectarian type of historical novel.